 Michael's impact along the eastern coast of Bay County east of St. Andrews Inlet was particularly severe.
 From St. Andrews State Park through Mexico Beach, including Shell Island and Crooked Island, major beach and dune erosion (Condition IV) was sustained.
-West of St. Andrews State Park, along the Panama City Beaches, minor beach erosion (Condition I) and minor beach and dune erosion (Condition II) was sustained.
-Along the Panama City Beaches and Mexico Beach, the storm erosion left upland properties vulnerable to flooding from future storm events.
 Along Shell Island and Crooked Island, major washover fans were developed due to the storm surge that flooded these barrier islands and leveled dunes.
 An unquantified large volume of beach and dune sediments were transported into St. Andrews Bay.
 A relatively smaller volume of washover sediments were transported landward along Mexico Beach across U.S. Highway 98.
+Along Mexico Beach, the storm erosion left upland properties vulnerable to flooding from future storm events.
+Figure 14 shows the net erosion plotted across Mexico Beach from just west of the Mexico Beach Canal Entrance (also known as Mexico Beach Inlet) eastward to the Gulf County line.
+The inlet is located between DEP reference monuments R127 and R128.
+To the west of the inlet, some "up-drift" accretion was measured.
+From the inlet, eastward to the county line (R128-R144), approximately -190,000 cubic yards of beach and dune sand was lost above MLW.